 If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact any employee of the controller.

-- d) Right to Erasure (Right to be forgotten)
+- d) Right of Erasure (Right to be forgotten)

 Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary: